 Computer vision; OCR; biometrics; security and encryption; multi-expert fusion and document modelling.View Profile

-Professor Gareth Howells: Professor in Secure Electronic Systems
+Professor Gareth Howells: Professor of Secure Electronic Systems

 Biometric security and pattern classification techniques especially deriving encryption keys from operating characteristics of electronic circuits and systems.View Profile